robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

    public void conflictingTypes(String arg1, int arg2) {}
    public void conflictingTypes(int arg1, String arg2) {}

-The coercion works with the numeric types if the test data has a string containing a number, and with the boolean type the data must contain either string `true` or `false`.
+The conversion works with the numeric types if the test data has a string containing a number, and with the boolean type the data must contain either string `true` or `false`.
 Coercion is only done if the original value was a string from the test data, but it is